 By completing a Phase I ESA as a landowner, you satisfy CERCLA’s innocent landowner defense under All Appropriate Inquiries (AAI).

-If these are not satisfied, then you could be held responsible for all environmental liabilities on the property.
+If these are not satisfied, then you could be held responsible for environmental liabilities on the property.

 2. What are the components of a Phase I Environmental Site Assessment?